HathorNetwork/rfcs/text/0000-p2p-identity.md

     settings_hash = hashlib.sha256(json.dumps(d).encode('utf-8')).digest().hex()
 ```

-If `settings_hash` is different in both peers, an ERROR command will be sent to the peer who sent the HELLO with the settings and the connection will be closed.
+If `settings_hash` is different in both peers, an ERROR command (with the expected settings) will be sent to the peer who sent the HELLO with the different `settings_hash` and the connection will be closed.

 ## Peer-Id State

 This state is responsible for the Peer Identification.
-So, it starts the TLS connection and, during the handshake, the peers will exchange their certificates and generate session keys.
-After the TLS has been enabled, only two commands are allowed: PEER-ID and ERROR.
+During this state only two commands are allowed: PEER-ID and ERROR.

 ### PEER-ID Command